Pilane10/gotham-network-packet-labeller/README.md

 ## Requirements

-All the experiments were conducted using a .
+All the experiments were conducted using a 64-bit Intel(R) Core(TM) i7-7500U CPU with 16GB RAM in Windows 10 environment.

 ## License